-Decide what’s a feasible monthly or yearly number for you to contribute to the account?
+Decide what’s a feasible monthly or yearly number for you to contribute to the account.
 With the added interest over the years and your contributions, this could make a substantial dent in the hefty tuition prices that won’t make your child or children rely on scholarships, grants, and loans.

 Know the Options and Keep Track of Prices

 Part of paying for a university education entails knowing the variety of educational options for higher education.
-Not every child will have a vivid and clear picture about where they want their career to head.
+Not every child will have a vivid and clear picture of where they want their career to head.
 That’s why it’s up to parents to encourage their children to develop their interests and reflect upon possible careers as they progress throughout high school.

 Also, there are a number of varying types of universities available.
-Maybe you and your children saved properly over the years, but an online university is the right fit for them.
+Maybe you and your children saved properly over the years, but an online university is a right fit for them.
 Perhaps they would like to start gaining valuable work experience as soon as possible while attending school.
 This could save money in the big picture while they earn the education needed to succeed in the world.

 Emphasize Education Early On

 Some parents don’t care enough about their children’s education or grades while others go over the top.
-At least help develop your children’s self discipline and organizational skills.
+At least help develop your children’s self-discipline and organizational skills.
 Most individuals grow up without these and this harms them in school and other aspects of life.